Arzanico/go-training/readme.md

 ---

-## About the Specialization

-The Programming with Google Go specialization introduces the Go programming language from the ground up and gradually moves toward more advanced concepts, with a strong emphasis on concurrency and idiomatic Go design.

-The specialization is composed of three courses:

-1. Getting Started with Go
-   Covers the basics of the language: types, control flow, structs, slices, maps, and basic error handling.

-2. Functions, Methods, and Interfaces in Go
-   Focuses on abstraction, encapsulation, methods, interfaces, and composition.

-3. Concurrency in Go
-   Explores concurrency using goroutines, channels, mutexes, and classic synchronization patterns.

----

 ## Repository Structure

-The repository structure follows the organization of the specialization and its modules:
+The repository structure follows the organization of the specialization and my own modules:

 .
 ├── main/